Domain wall skew scattering in ferromagnetic Weyl metals: Introduction

 In contrast to our theory for the Kerr anomalies, it is far from clear that previous theories for the Hall anomalies, which simply add up $\rho_{xy}$ from spatially distinct regions, provide a meaningful way to account for d.c. transport.
 In particular, such approaches do not explicitly account for bulk states scattering off DWs.
 Given the large number of magnetic solids with Weyl points, and the ubiquity of magnetic domains in such systems, it is clearly important to understand how magnetic DWs impact the Hall response of Weyl semimetals and metals.
 This is the key goal of our paper.

 In order to examine the impact of magnetic DWs on transport in a Weyl metal, we study a minimal cubic-lattice model of a ferromagnet which supports two Weyl points in the bulk band structure.
+In our paper, we use the terminology `Weyl metal' as defined as in Ref. \onlinecite{Burkov2014, Burkov2018}; we use this term to refer to a system with Fermi surfaces surrounding isolated Weyl points and thus carrying nontrivial Chern number.
+The present model does not accommodate cases with additional Fermi surfaces dissociated with Weyl nodes.
+However, our computation of AHE from DW can be straightforwardly generalized to those cases.
 Fig.~\ref{fig:domain} shows a configuration with two magnetic domains having uniform vector magnetizations ${\bf M}_L$ and ${\bf M}_R$.
 We assume the magnetization in each domain is uniform and choose the DW to be in the $yz$-plane.
 For large domains with linear dimension much larger than the electron mean free path, we may also view such an idealized flat DW as a section of a realistic meandering DW.
 In this paper, we compute the diagonal and Hall conductivities in the presence of such a DW using a full real-space Kubo formula and compare this with a Landauer theory framework which focuses on the states near the Fermi level scattering off the DW.
 This comparison allows us to discover a strong skew-scattering contribution to the Hall transport arising at the DW, which is significant when the Fermi energy is not too far from the Weyl points.

 Previous theoretical work on the AHE in antiferromagnetic Weyl metal Mn$_3$Sn/Ge \cite{Liu2017} has studied Hall transport in the plane of a magnetic DW and shown that chiral Fermi arc modes localized on the DW can dominate this Hall effect.
 By contrast, our work here examines transport in the plane perpendicular to the DW and the DW scattering of bulk states at the Fermi level.
 We compare our lattice model result with a continuum theory where we linearize around the Weyl points and discover that such a linearized description completely fails to account for the lattice model calculations.
 We show that going beyond the linearized theory and incorporating leading curvature terms lead to semi-quantitative agreement with our lattice model results.
 In addition to ferromagnets such as SrRuO$_3$, our results may also be broadly applicable to the AHE anomaly in antiferromagnetic Weyl metals such as CeAlGe observed during a domain proliferation process \cite{Suzuki2019}.